 In my opinion these ladies used their head over their heels!
 I know the arguments for them: the shoes are so pretty and make the calf of the leg look good.
 But, the pain and damage they cause your feet and legs can lead to serious injuries.

 Studies have shown that these towering shoes can be costly in more ways than one, taking their toll on your spine, hips, knees, ankles and feet, while altering your posture.
 Relatively small changes in the position of our foot can have consequences all the way up the body.
 All these changes have the potential to over-strain the low back and possibly lead to back pain.
-I wrote an article on this last year that was featured on Irish Independent. (see here)
+I wrote an article about this that was featured on the Irish Independent (see here)

 I was in Cork city on Saturday to support the “96FM Heel Appeal” it was both fun and painful to watch.
 The men walked (well actually ran) a mile in high heels from Merchants Quay to Electric to raise money for Cancer Care in Cork.
 In a bid to rid them of pain I offered a free consultation to the men that braved the heels on the day.